-- 1. Placement of unit members on involuntary transfers and returnees from leave will occur at a systemwide meeting scheduled after the close of the voluntary transfer season and prior to July.
-Meetings will be organized by the current OTLS structure.
-MCEA shall appoint at least two representatives to attend each of these meetings.
+- Placement of unit members on involuntary transfers and returnees from leave will occur at a systemwide meeting scheduled after the close of the voluntary transfer season and prior to July.
+Meetings will be organized by the current OSSWB structure.
+MCEA shall appoint at least two (2) representatives to attend each of these meetings.
 Except as noted below, the voluntary transfer process will reopen on June 6. - 2.
-In the event that all involuntary placements cannot be made at the SYSTEMWIDE meeting, placements will continue to be made by the Office of Human Resources and Development and the OTLS, in consultation with MCEA.
-Appropriate notices of any continuing closed fields will be posted online by the Office of Human Resources and Development.
+In the event that all involuntary placements cannot be made at the SYSTEMWIDE meeting, placements will continue to be made by OHRD and the OTLS, in consultation with MCEA.
+Appropriate notices of any continuing closed fields will be posted online by OHRD.
 The placement process in such fields shall continue until all such placements are completed. - 3.
 Priority Placements/Assignments of MCEA bargaining unit members on the involuntary transfer list will be complete prior to: - a. any change of a part-time member to full-time - b. any change of a full-time member to part-time - c. any new hire is assigned - 4.
-Involuntarily transferred MCEA bargaining unit members whose initial placement did not meet their preference criteria are encouraged to participate in the Voluntary Transfer Process. - I. Unit members who are involuntarily transferred will be notified individually by the school principal and given the opportunity to attend a meeting held by the Office of Human Resources and Development to receive appropriate information.
+Involuntarily transferred MCEA bargaining unit members whose initial placement did not meet their preference criteria are encouraged to participate in the Voluntary Transfer Process. - I. Unit members who are involuntarily transferred will be notified individually by the school principal and given the opportunity to attend a meeting held by the OSSWB to receive appropriate information.
 Every effort will be made to notify the unit member of the need for an involuntary transfer prior to the Job Fairs. - J. An article will appear in MCPS Careers late in February regarding the procedure used to reassign unit members being involuntarily transferred and returning from leave.
 Information also will be presented in MCPS Careers regarding the procedure for retirement. - K. Involuntary placements will continue, regardless of the availability of the principal. - L. Unit members who might need to be involuntarily transferred will be reassigned to their same position if an appropriate vacancy occurs at a later date.
 The unit member who has been involuntarily transferred should, however, have the option of determining whether to be reassigned to the original school if an assignment has already been made to another position.
-No changes will be made if the vacancy occurs after July 20, unless the two participating community superintendents, principals, and the teacher agree to the change.
+No changes will be made if the vacancy occurs after July 20, unless the two (2) participating community superintendents, principals, and the teacher agree to the change.